After Action Report – 1st bn / 3rd bde – March 11, 2017

 The squad jumped to it, chainsaw cutting the trees and dragging the remnants off the lawn to a designated burn pile area.

-Five members from the KCAM unit departed the Squad and proceeded onto their family commitments.
+Five members from the KCAM unit departed for the day and proceeded onto their family commitments.
 Their service was appreciated.

-Remaining Squad arrival and linked up with 1st/3rd at Rally Point Skoluat Farm appx : 1245hrs.
+The remaining members of the Squad linked up with 1st/3rd at Skoluat Farm at approximately 1245hrs.

-PFC.
-D. Baker Still recovering from a previous foot injury and not wanting to set back his recovery took his leave from the cleanup site after Lunch.
+PFC Baker, still recovering from a previous foot injury and not wanting to set back his recovery, also left for the day after Lunch.
 His service was appreciated.

 Approximately 1430hrs the McGee Family thanked and dismissed the Volunteers.
 They were very appreciative for the help.